Schizoid Personality Disorder In The DSM: Signs And Symptoms

 Brief psychotic episodes

 People with this personality disorder might experience hallucinations or delusions that happen transiently when exposed to extreme stress levels.
-These episodes often don't last long enough for a diagnosis of another mental illness to be made.
+These episodes often don't last long enough for a differential diagnosis of another mental illness to be made.

 Connections with other mental illnesses